-The Samsung Galaxy S6 is still one of the top smartphones on the market but it’s not perfect.
-Galaxy S6 users, like all smartphone users, have run into problems.
-With that in mind, we take a look at some common Samsung Galaxy S6 problems and offer potential solutions to those struggling on Lollipop and the new Android 6.0.1 Marshmallow.
+Samsung Galaxy S6 problems continue to plague users around the world.
+With that in mind, we take a look at some common Galaxy S6 problems and offer potential solutions to those struggling on Android Nougat and Android Marshmallow

-While many Galaxy S6 users are reporting a very solid experience, others have run into problems with their version of the Galaxy S6.
-This doesn’t come as much of a surprise.
-Every single smartphone on the market comes with its own collection of bugs and issues.
+While many Galaxy S6 users are reporting a very solid experience, others are running into problems with their device and its software.

 How to Fix Galaxy S6 Battery Life Problems